paolobettelini/lindenmayer-systems-rs/README.md

 # Lindenmayer Garden

-L-Systems in Rust
+L-Systems in Rust using GTK4.
+This project implements a deterministic grammar with advanced semantics, which include stochastic behavior.

-## Compile documents
+# Compile documents
 Install `tectonic`
 ```bash
 chmod +x compile